Mali03/Basic-note-app/README.md

 pip install pyqt5==5.15.9
 ```

-4. Run the "Basic Note App.exe" program or run main.py with python
+4. Run the "Basic Note App.exe" program or run "main.py" with python

 ## Used Versions
 ```bash
 Python 3.9.0
 PyQt5 5.15.9
 ```

+## Need Help
+If you need any help contact me on [e-mail](mailto:mehmetaligunalay@gmail.com)

 ## License